 An affluent neighbourhood in South Delhi, Hauz Khas has been well known since medieval times.
-A reservoir is circumferenced with beautiful buildings and a well-maintained park around.
-View of the fort during sunset and sunrise is beyond words.
-There are remnants of Islamic architecture roughly coloured by splotches of urban culture.
-The existing status of the village retains the old charm of the place along with an enhanced aesthetic appeal through the well-maintained green parks all around with walkways, and the urbane refurbished upmarket and quirky places of interest that have spruced up the old Mughal surviving structures.
-Hauz Khas Village is also known for its electric nightlife with countless cafes, bars and pubs.
-No matter whether you are a Delhiite of not, you eventually find yourself at the most happening place in the city and also one the best places in Delhi to visit with your friends.
+It is known for its electric nightlife with countless cafes, bars and pubs.
+No matter whether you are a Delhiite or not, you eventually find yourself at the most happening place in the city and also one the best places in Delhi to visit with your friends.

-Designed to invoke the ambience of a traditional village fair, Dilli Haat is every shopper's paradise, a foodie's haven and the cultural magnet of the metro city.
-A flamboyant mix of vibrant colours and varied cultures, the bazaar is located in the commercial centre of South Delhi, bang opposite the INA Market.
-A synthesis of ethnic culture, delectable cuisine and regional handicrafts, the market offers a plethora of traditional crafts and handloom products including rosewood and sandalwood carvings, embellished camel hide footwear, sophisticated fabric and drapery, gems, beads, brassware, metal crafts, and silk and wool fabrics, copperware, chandeliers, cane & jute products etc. In addition to this, the market has savoury lip-smacking food cuisines from varied parts of India- momos from Nepal, Bamboos hot chicken from Nagaland, Kahwa & Kebabs from Jammu, Pooranpoli from Maharastra etc. When it comes to regional wonder, Dilli Haat is THE place to visit in Delhi with friends.
+Designed to invoke the ambience of a traditional village fair, Dilli Haat is every shopper's paradise, a foodie's haven and the cultural magnet of Delhi.
+It offers a plethora of traditional crafts and handloom products like sophisticated fabric and drapery, gems, beads, brassware, metal crafts, and silk and wool fabrics, copperware, etc. The market has savoury lip-smacking food cuisines like momos from Nepal, Bamboos hot chicken from Nagaland, Kahwa & Kebabs from Jammu, Pooranpoli from Maharastra etc. When it comes to regional wonder, Dilli Haat is the place to visit in Delhi with friends.

 Delhi has never failed to come up with cute little surprises every now and then.
-So if you and your friends are looking to drive away Monday blues or vie for a taco Tuesday or just want an endearing dinky locale to take pictures and post it on your Instagrams, we at Holidify have come to your rescue.
-This time we bring to you the latest fad in town - Champa Gali.
-It is one of the best places to visit in Delhi with friends all thanks to its refreshing and buzzing young energy that take over the place.
+So if you and your friends are looking to drive away Monday blues or vie for a taco Tuesday or just want an endearing dinky locale to take pictures and post it on your Instagrams, visit Champa Gali.
+It is one of the best places to visit in Delhi with friends all thanks to its refreshing and buzzing young energy that takes over the place.

-The latest addition to Delhi's list of attractions, Waste to Wonder Park features the replicas of iconic seven wonders of the world, created from industrial and other waste.
-One of its kind theme park in the world, it was inaugurated at Rajiv Gandhi Smriti Van.
-The amazingly created Waste to Wonder Park has become the new haunt for the couples eager to click a selfie in front of the Eiffel Tower Replica, along with the families visiting the park to click photos in front of the seven wonders replicated by 150 tonnes of waste products including scrap iron, thrown away automobile parts, broken metal utensils and pipes.
+Waste to Wonder Park features the replicas of the iconic seven wonders of the world, created from industrial and other waste.
+One of its kind theme park in the world, it has become the new haunt for the couples eager to click a selfie in front of the Eiffel Tower Replica, along with the families and friends visiting the park to click photos in front of the seven wonders.

 Compare quotes from upto 3 travel agents for free